grodansparadis/vscp/docs/level_ii_drivers.md

 A valid handle received from a successful call to VSCPOpen.

 ### pEvent
 A pointer to a VSCP event as defined in [vscp.h](https://github.com/grodansparadis/vscp/blob/master/src/vscp/common/vscp.h).
+The driver copies the event so the caller is free to reuse the memory after the call.

 ### timeout
-Time to block in milliseconds if the event canät be sent.
+Time to block in milliseconds if the event can't be sent.
 If timeout is set to zero it should block for ever.

 ### return
 VSCP_ERROR_SUCCESS if successful otherwise one of the error codes defined in [vscp.h](https://github.com/grodansparadis/vscp/blob/master/src/vscp/common/vscp.h)